nwduncan/conquest_api/readme.md

 # Conquest API Python Wrapper

 Conquest API Python Wrapper is a Python module for working the the Conquest API.
-This Python library uses Python 3.x
+This module uses Python 3.x

 ### Installation